Definition of Operating Lease Accounting

 - Balance Sheet – No reporting is required.

 - Income Statement – The lease payment is expensed in the income and expense account.

 - Cash Flow – Complete lease payments are reported in the operating cash flow statement.

-Operating lease is reported by the lessor as follows –
+The operating lease is reported by the lessor as follows –

 - Balance Sheet – It must be reported as a normal asset on the asset side of the balance sheet

 - Income Statement – The interest as income is reported, while the asset’s depreciation as an expense is recorded.